DanielPalaio/CartPole-v0_DeepRL/README.md

 0 - Push cart to the left
 1 - Push cart to the right

-States:
-  Type: Box(4)                    Min         Max
+States:<br />
-  0 - Cart position               -2.4        2.4
+0 - Cart position
-  1 - Cart velocity               -Inf        Inf
+1 - Cart velocity
-  2 - Pole angle                  -41.8º      41.8º
+2 - Pole angle
-  3 - Pole velocity at tip        -Inf        Inf
+3 - Pole velocity at tip

 Rewards:
-  1 for every step taken
+Scalar value (1) for every step taken
 Episode termination:
   Pole angle is more than ±12°
   Cart position is more than ±2.4 (center of the cart reaches the edge of the display)